dd32/td-gh-ex/readme.txt

 Theme supports Jetpack logo and it can be easily uploaded from Customizer area.
 It also supports Responsive videos and Infinite Scroll as well.
 We highly recommend installing JetPack plugin.

 == Change log ==
+= 2.6.1 (Released: May 19, 2020) =
+* Bug Fixed: iframe width overflow issue with masonry

 = 2.6 (Released: May 19, 2020) =
 * Added: Support for wp_body_open action
 * Bug Fixed: Keyboard navigation accessibility issue